We Value Your Privacy

 Depending on the product or/and service involved, IDC may collect various data types for distinct purposes.
 Below, you will find more information on the data collected, processed, used, and stored related to the products and services IDC provides:

-Syndicated Research: IDC may use your name and email address, business phone number, information about your organization, your job title, and other information provided by you at the time of registering with idc.com to deliver the Syndicated Research services and products ordered by you or your organization as part of a corporate account.
-We may also use your contact details to communicate with you when producing reports and other Syndicated Research services and products.
+Syndicated Research and Data Products: IDC may use your name and email address, business phone number, information about your organization, your job title, and other information provided by you at the time of registering your user account on the IDC website to deliver the Syndicated Research services and/or Data Products ordered by you or your organization as part of a corporate account.
+We may also use your contact details to communicate with you when producing reports and other Syndicated Research services and Data Products.
 In addition, we may log your IP address for security purposes.

 In order to enhance our services and in particular, to improve user experience, prevent misuse of IDC services and user accounts, or to provide feedback and usage statistics to our clients, we may track your usage of our services (such as search history).
 Corporate administrators (hereinafter as "Corporate Administrators") at our client organizations have access to usage statistics for their organization’s account base.
 If your user account, including personal data, is part of a corporate account, then a Corporate Administrator at your organization may request your user data containing personal data and usage information.
 Corporate Administrators can access user information only for individuals within their organization’s corporate profile.

-Custom Solution Services: IDC may use your name and email address, business phone number, information about your organization, and your job title to provide Custom Solution Services (e.g. consulting and advisory services) ordered by you or your organization.
-In some cases, IDC may collect additional personal data if required due to the nature of the Custom Solution project.
+Custom Solution Services: IDC may use your name and email address, business phone number, information about your organization, your job title, and other information shared by you or your organization, if required due to the nature of the Custom Solution project, to provide Custom Solution Services (e.g. consulting and advisory services) ordered by you or your organization.

 Events Organization: When organizing conferences, webcasts, networking events, and other events, we may collect the name, email address, job title, company, and business phone number of each participant during the registration process.
 Alternatively, event participants may be asked to register through the idc.com general registration form as described in Section 2.1(a) above.
 In addition, we may collect details pertaining to professional profiles, including photos and information from social media profiles, as well as the names and email addresses of contacts from event partners (including sponsors).
 We may also collect any feedback or information that participants, speakers, and/or partners have volunteered to provide to us via questionnaires submitted prior to, during or after events.
 We will use such data to organize and market such events, manage event participation, and present details about speakers and sponsors in the programs and/or promotional materials of such events, as well as on our website and via social media.
 We may share information on participants and speakers other than their contact details with our event partners, as listed on the event website, to prepare, improve, and organize the event, including the collection and review of event statistics, and to ensure that the event's content is relevant to and customized for the event audience.